Most days on the trail it's the definition of solitude. Day 28 brought a relative cavalcade of faces.

 After a much-needed lunch stop, I rounded the bend of a vacant hillside paddock and noticed a burly figure cascading down the slope.
 He nimbly hurdled the boundary fence and marched enthusiastically in my direction.
 “I’d wondered where you’d got to” his deep voice siphoned through the wind, “I’m Jeff,” he announced.
 “I’m Josh,” I echoed back.
 “I know,” he replied.

 Jeff was a local agriculturalist, nature photographer and Instagrammer (which is the platform he used to follow my progress via Trekking West).
-He had spotted me entering the adjacent field, shortly before I stopped to eat, and decided he’d catch me on the other side of the ridge.
+He had spotted me entering the adjacent field, shortly before I stopped to eat, and decided he’d catch me on the other side of the mound.
 On the hike back to his ute, we spoke at length about farming, the trail and the unrelenting wind.
-This was my first opportunity to ‘walk and talk’ on the trail; it felt refreshing.
+This was my first opportunity to ‘walk and talk’ on the trail—it felt refreshing.
 Then with a nod, a handshake and a thoughtful donation to the Black Dog Institute, we parted ways.
 That was it.
 My first (and probably last) ever ‘Instafan meeting’.

 Another surprise awaited me at the Hallett Railway Station; a lovely couple called Marie and Dean had anticipated my arrival.
 They were good friends of my Trail Angel Michele, who stuffed me with goodies on Day 24, and were also following my journey on social media, via my Facebook video diaries.
 It appeared I had become a regular D Grade celebrity.
 Oh, the fame!
 They had just finished conquering the highest apex in the Mount Lofty Ranges, and my next challenge on Day 29, Mount Bryan, and still had enough energy to drop by and say hi.